Ahren09/my-wowchemy-site/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Intern at Microsoft Research Asia (MSRA)
+role: Graduate Research Assistant at Georgia Institute of Technology # Research Intern at Microsoft Research Asia (MSRA)

 # Organizations/Affiliations to show in About widget
 organizations: